openenergymonitor/oem_openHab/Readme.md

 	sudo nano /etc/openhab/configurations/openhab.cfg
 Change:
+	security:option=ON

-	security:option=ON or EXTERNAL for external from WAN security only
+or to only enable authentication required for external connections

+	security:option=EXTERNAL

+You might also need to set netmask to inidcate requests from your local network, this setting defaults to `192.168.1.0/24`, however my home network uses 192.168.0.XX addresses, therfore I needed to set:

+	security:netmask=192.168.0.0/24

+Add authentication details:

 	sudo nano /etc/openhab/configurations/users.cfg